 Did you know that in the last 20 years, almost 40,000 men and women have had to leave the Armed Forces due to injury or illness?
 Every day, this number grows, with an average of seven* people being medically discharged everyday since drawdown from Afghanistan.

-Thousands of those discharged are falling through gaps in the Ministry of Defence’s (MoD’s) support.
-Seventy percent say their transition to civilian life was a negative experience.* That’s why we have created our 40,000 Strong model force to help show the true scale of those who have put their lives on the line for us.
+Seventy percent say their transition to civilian life was a negative experience.** That’s why we created our 40,000 Strong model force campaign to help show the true scale of those who have put their lives on the line for us.

-With your help, we can fight to fix the gaps, improve the transition process for all wounded veterans and provide vital support to those already wounded.
-We’re calling on the Government to commission an independent review into the MoD’s medical discharge process, and specifically the support available to service personnel as they transition.
-You can read our policy paper here.
+With your help, we raised awareness to try to fix the gaps, improve the transition process for all wounded veterans and provide vital support to those already wounded.
+We’re called on the Government to commission an independent review into the MoD’s medical discharge process, and specifically the support available to service personnel as they transition.

 **Anonymous online survey of 403 beneficiaries commissioned by Help for Heroes between 19th-30th August 2019.